drGrant/lavamap-assessment/README.md

-## I used the a simple boilerplate to load the lavamap Assessment
+## I used a simple boilerplate to load the lavamap Assessment

 <hr/>